-To maintain our status as a RIC, PIK income must be paid out to our stockholders in the form of dividends even though we have not yet collected the cash and may never collect the cash relating to the PIK interest.
+Our loans typically contain a PIK interest provision.
+The PIK interest, computed at the contractual rate specified in each loan agreement, is added to the principal balance of the loan and recorded as interest income.
+To avoid the imposition of corporate-level tax on us, this non-cash source of income needs to be paid out to stockholders in the form of distributions, even though we have not yet collected the cash.
+We will stop accruing PIK interest when it is determined that PIK interest is no longer collectable.
 Accumulated PIK interest represented approximately \$8.9 million or 3.1% of our portfolio of investments as of March 31, 2009 and approximately \$5.4 million or 2.0% as of September 30, 2008.
 The net increase in loan balances as a result of contracted PIK arrangements are separately identified on our Consolidated Statements of Cash Flows.